-The appearance of hardwood flooring is easy to maintain and a dry mop or a hardwood cleaner, is all that is required for cleaning.
-The need for wax on hardwood floors is rare and many types of flooring are now factory finished and have specific maintenance requirements.
-Refer to your builder or flooring supplier for specific instructions
+The appearance of hardwood flooring is easy to maintain; a dry mop or a hardwood cleaner is all that is required for cleaning.
+The need for wax on hardwood floors is rare and many types of flooring are now factory finished with specific maintenance requirements.
+Refer to your builder or flooring supplier for specific instructions.

-- Avoid excessive wet or damp moping of the floor. - · Sweeping the floor on a daily basis. - The use of felt pads or a similar product should be placed under table and chair legs. - Planted pots should be isolated from the floor surface. - Spills should be wiped up immediately. - Avoid high heels or stiletto shoes.
+- Avoiding excessive wet or damp mopping of the floor; - Sweeping the floor daily; - Felt pads or a similar product under table and chair legs; - o Elevating potted plants off of the floor surface. - Wiping spills up immediately. - Avoiding high heels or stiletto shoes.